-A secret key is used to create a secret key, that is then used to create a session (cipher) key, that is used to encrypt data.
+A secret key is used to create a secret key, which is then used to create a session (cypher) key, that is used to encrypt data.
 Data integrity is directly reliant upon the confidentiality of the session key.
-Which means that any data that is stolen and saved in its encrypted form (which is a hobby loved by the NSA and hackers alike), will become readable if the session key is recovered and used to crack the secret key in the future.
+This means that any data that is stolen and saved in its encrypted form (which is a hobby loved by the NSA and hackers alike), will become readable if the session key is recovered and used to crack the secret key in the future.

 Perfect Forward Secrecy is a method of creating and using short-term secret keys.
 This makes the session key useless for anybody who might acquire it in order to decrypt stolen/stored data.

 Countless cases have been recorded in which globally recognized internet security methods have crumbled and left users vulnerable.
 The Heartbleed bug is this century’s biggest security fumble to date.

 According to the research done by the good people at CNet, Heartbleed happened because of a security vulnerability in the OpenSSL software that allowed hackers to access users’ access credentials for around 500,000 websites.

 Under the cover of the heart bleed bug, hackers were able to siphon out data without setting off any alarms.
 By stealing 64 KBS of data at a time, hackers were able to stay under the radar while collecting data that included login credentials and cookies.
 Hackers were also able to steal certificates (encryption keys) used for email, instant messages, etc.

 Only a set of specific versions of the OpenSSL software came under fire from the Heartbleed bug and websites that ran the unfortunate version were quick to patch up the weakness.
 Users were also instructed to change their log-in credentials in case hackers had managed to grab hold of any information before the bug was patched.